wodby/docs/product/billing-payment.md

 If you cancel your subscription before the end of the current billing period your card won't be charged.

+## Invoices

+We send an invoice after every charge to an email address specified in the billing email field (`Billing > Settings`) or to an email of the user who added the bank card.
+Additionally, you can find all invoices and download them in PDF from `Billing > Invoices` tab.

 ## Billing address and VAT

 You can specify all required billing details from Billings > Settings page.
 The details will appear on your invoices.